chrisjcodes/jquery.randomClassJS/README.md

 ### customClass
 This accepts a string to replace the default class of "randomClass" with.

+### customArray
+This accepts an array of class names rather than using the randomized numbered classes.
+If the array has enough class names to be used once for the number of elements returned, nothing will repeat.
+If there are not enough class names, it will repeat.

 ### after
 This accepts a function that fires after the classes have been added